HomeGuidesAPI ReferenceChangelog

 btfs wallet password **********

-Transfer BTT to BTFS network accounting system
+Transfer BTT to BTFS Network Accounting System

 Running the following command will transfer the BTT of the local BTFS node account to the accounting system of the BTFS network.
 The minimum transfer amount is 10 BTT, and the BTT unit specified in the following command is μBTT (1/1000000 of BTT):